 - When using your mala beads in meditation and chanting your mantra, some have said you are complete once you have done it 100 times.
 The 8 extra beads are to account for errors.
 Or even more beautiful, are meant to be an offering to your guru.

 - Many choose to recite their mantra in sanskrit, the ancient script of India.
 Within the Sanksrit alphabet there are 54 letters.
 Each letter has a feminine and masculine version — totalling 108.

 Using a mala for meditation:

-Beginning at the summit or guru of the mala, the larger bead at its base.
-Drape the first mala bead, the one adjacent to the guru on your right, in between your thumb and middle finger.
+Mala meditation is known as japa meditation.
+Beginning at the guru bead of the mala (the larger bead at its base), or the pendant, drape the first mala bead (the one adjacent to the guru on your right) in between your thumb and middle finger.
 Use your thumb to slide the first mala bead down and move to the next bead.
 Repeat this movement for a count of 108, 54, 27, or 21 beads.
 During this process you may choose to focus on your breathing, moving past each mala bead as you take an in breath or an out breath.
 As you do so the mala acts an object that aids in a single pointed focus on your breath.
 In other meditations, you may wish to focus on something that you wish for in yourself or something you wish to understand about yourself.
 If you repeat this 108 times over one meditation, several weeks of meditation, or longer you will notice a shift in your consciousness and energy state.